RACE INFO -- NEED TO KNOW

 8:30pm - Awards and Post Race Social featuring free hot dogs, drinks and snacks for all participants!

-Parking: Located behind the JS MacMillian Planetarium close to the water.
+Located behind the JS MacMillian Planetarium close to the water.
 Meter parking in effect.
+Or ride your bike and lock it up at the compound.

 Big Chop Course: ~8km